Major fuel importer fined $169,000 for using banned firefighting foam

 “These substances don’t break down - they build up and bioaccumulate over time in living organisms, including in terrestrial and marine mammals.”

-Holmes said cumulative and long-terms effect may seem less tangible in the immediate aftermath of an incident of this nature, but steps were being taken today to prevent these types of longer-term effects simply becoming a problem for future generations.
+Holmes said cumulative and long-term effects may seem less tangible in the immediate aftermath of an incident of this nature, but steps were being taken today to prevent these types of longer-term effects simply becoming a problem for future generations.

 “The EPA takes failure to meet hazardous substances and resource management requirements very seriously.
 We hope this case raises awareness of the importance of having robust systems which are fit for purpose and followed when managing hazardous substances.”